 - When Aquila and Priscilla moved to Ephesus, they heard a man named Apollos preaching about Jesus.
 Why did they invite him to their house?
 He was not teaching correctly about baptism so they taught him so he would understand.

 - Make a “tent” out of sheets and blankets and let all of the children get inside when you tell the story today.

 - Sing: This Little Light of Mine or I Can Be a Missionary

 - List as many careers as possible.
 Let children describe how they can do each of these jobs in a way that pleases God.
-Example: Doctor- treat patients kindly, give free service to poor people, etc. Scientist- help show ways that God created the earth . . .
+Guide them in thinking of ways they could share about Jesus while they are doing that job.
+Example: Doctor- treat patients kindly, give free service to poor people, tell other doctors about Jesus.
+Scientist- help show ways that God created the earth . . .

 - Make a collage showing different careers

 - Older children can write newspaper ads for jobs- listing Christian qualifications along with other job qualifications.

 - Find out more about tent making in New Testament times and share the findings with the class